Ferdinand Schörner: Post-war trials and convictions

-With the war over, Generalfeldmarschall Schörner handed himself in to the Americans on 18 May 1945, who a few weeks later passed him over to the Soviet authorities as a prisoner of war.
+With the war over, Schörner handed himself in to the Americans on 18 May 1945, who a few weeks later passed him over to the Soviet authorities as a prisoner of war.
 In August 1951 he was charged with war crimes, and in February 1952 the Military Board of the Soviet Supreme Court sentenced him to 25 years imprisonment.
 A decree of the Presidium of the Supreme Soviet in April 1952 reduced this sentence to 12 and a half years.
 A decree of December 1954 allowed him to be handed over to authorities of East Germany, and he was released in 1955.
 Returning to West Germany, he was arrested and charged with executions of German Army soldiers accused of desertion.
 Schörner was found guilty of manslaughter and attempted manslaughter and sentenced to four and a half years in prison.
-He was released on 4 August 1960 and lived in obscurity in Munich until his death in 1973.
+He was released on 4 August 1960 and lived in obscurity in Munich until his death on 2 July 1973.
 At the time of his death, he was the last surviving field marshal of the Third Reich.
 In the late 1960s, he gave a lengthy interview to Italian historian Mario Silvestri on his role and actions during the Austro-German victory at the Battle of Caporetto in World War I, but rarely spoke about his World War II service.